pudly/schmopera-hugo/content/articles/tick-tock-singers-3-spots-to-ditch-the-rubato-for-now.md

 ---
-title: Tick tock, singers!
-3 spots to ditch the rubato (for now)
+title: "Tick tock, singers!
+3 spots to ditch the rubato (for now)"
 ---

 ## The mini-cadenza in "Caro nome"